Health insurance for visitors to New Zealand: Do you need it?

 How can Policywise help?

-Policywise is a 100% free service which tells you which health, life, and disability insurance provider best fits your needs.
-We offer fast, comprehensive, and easy-to-understand comparisons of all leading providers, and a simple summary clearly recommending which insurer is best for your situation.
+Policywise is a 100% free service that tells you which health, life, and disability insurance provider best suits your needs.
+We offer fast, comprehensive, and easy-to-understand comparisons of all leading providers and a simple summary clearly recommending which insurer is best for your situation.

 Not all insurance policies are the same.
 Policywise can help you sort out the duds, avoid the lemons, understand the fine print and exclusions, and get the right insurance for you and your family.